QuaSi-Software/Documentation/docs/gensim_user_manual.md

 **Custom weather data sets**

-In general, any *EnergyPlus®* weather data set can be used for the simulation in GenSim.
-A complete weather data set always consists of an EPW-file and a DDY-file which must be saved with the same file name in the subfolder "weather" in the GenSim file path.
+In general, any *EnergyPlus®* weather data set can be used in GenSim as long as it is in the EPW file format.
+Often a DDY file is created alongside the EPW file.
+As of v2.16, this file is no longer required and the necessary data is automatically calculated.
+It can optionally still be used, but this requires the use of the GenSim CLI, which is not covered by this manual.
+The EPW file (+DDY) must be saved subfolder "Wetter" in the GenSim base directory.
 The refresh button can be used to update the selection of weather files in the dropdown list within the GUI.

-Ready-to-use weather data sets (epw + ddy) for worldwide locations can be downloaded free of charge from the following websites:
+Ready-to-use weather data sets (EPW + DDY) for worldwide locations can be downloaded free of charge from the following websites:

 [https://energyplus.net/weather](https://energyplus.net/weather)
 [http://climate.onebuilding.org/](http://climate.onebuilding.org/)

-Furthermore, the TRY data provided by the DWD can be used to generate location-specific weather data sets for the whole of Germany which can then be converted into valid EnergyPlus weather data sets using the [EnergyPlus Weather Converter](https://bigladdersoftware.com/epx/docs/8-3/auxiliary-programs/using-the-weather-converter.html).
-A tool facilitating this workflow is currently under development and will be released soon.
+Furthermore, the TRY data provided by the DWD can be used to generate location-specific weather data sets for the whole of Germany which can then be converted into valid EPW files using the [EnergyPlus Weather Converter](https://bigladdersoftware.com/epx/docs/8-3/auxiliary-programs/using-the-weather-converter.html).

 ### 2.2 Building geometry